K-and-R/developer-training-lineup/Level-0/01-Code-Concepts/HTML.md

 want.
 If you do, though, know that your custom tags will all evaluate to a `<div>`.
 As there are so many tags to choose from, it is more useful for you to understand what an element *is* or, even better, figure out what you want to do, then look up the tag you need.

+## HTML A Structure

+You may hear that HTML is a programming language.
+It is not.
+It is easy to see, however, why someone might think that way.
+After all, you are giving the browser instructions.
+This would seem to indicate HTML is a kind of programming language.

+A programming language *is* used to give instructions, but these instructions are much wider in their scope than HTML.
+HTML provides a skeleton that tells the brower *how* to display your webpage.
+It provides the page's structure.
+When you add attributes you are giving the browser more detailed instructions about how it should render your page.